Composition for Tithes (Ireland) Act 1823

-The Composition for Tithes Act 1823, also known as the Tithe Composition Act, was an act of the British Parliament requiring all occupiers of Irish agricultural holdings of over one acre to pay monetary tithes to support the Anglican Church in Ireland, instead of a percentage of agricultural yield.
+The Composition for Tithes Act 1823 (4 Geo.
+4. c.
+99), also known as the Tithe Composition Act 1823, was an act of the Parliament of the United Kingdom that required all occupiers of Irish agricultural holdings of over one acre to pay monetary tithes to support the Anglican Church in Ireland, instead of a percentage of agricultural yield.
 The act also allowed for those who paid a large tithe to be able to negotiate the composition of the tithes for their parish; that is to decide on what monetary basis the tithes would be based, so that the tithes would be reasonable in comparison to income for the tithe-payers and sufficient for the subsistence of the parishes.
 It was thought by some members of Parliament to be a conciliatory measure that would reduce the oppressive nature of the then current tithe system.

 Controversy

 Controversy rose up quickly, even in Parliament itself.
 Some Members of Parliament felt that the Irish clergy were already grossly overpaid compared to clergy in England.
 Catholics and Dissenters did not feel that the Composition Act reduced the oppression of the tithe system in light of the fact that the six million Catholics in Ireland were still forced to pay the tithes for churches that they did not attend or use.
 They saw that as persecution by the English Anglicans towards people who were not members of the established Church.

-It also seemed to critics that the Act did nothing to reform the problems in the Irish clergy: that they were often absent from their parishes and that they held enormous wealth.
-A change in the composition of tithes would have had no effect on the level of clergymens' wealth.
+It also seemed to critics that the act did nothing to reform the problems in the Irish clergy: that they were often absent from their parishes and that they held enormous wealth.
+A change in the composition of tithes would have had no effect on the level of clergymen's wealth.
 While the Irish clergy and their supporters refuted those claims, popular opinion seemed to overshadow their arguments.
 Specifically, non-resident clergy were resident elsewhere and thus could not be considered absentee.
 In support of the clergy's point of view, however, their income had also diminished due to a reduction in tithe-rates.
 In that way, the Act would have helped the clergy, as currency was much more versatile in helping the church than raw goods.